devaraalandra/apprint-service-manager/README.md

 ## Overview

-This project is the final assignment for the OOP course (Group 18).
+This project is the final assignment for my OOP Course.
 The application, APPrint, is a Windows Forms application that allows administrators, managers, workers, and customers to manage user accounts, generate reports, handle requests, and perform various tasks.
 The project is implemented using C# and .NET Framework, with a SQL Server database for storing user data and other information.

 ## Features